adambard/learnxinyminutes-docs/red.html.markdown

 Red is a language heavily based on the language of REBOL.
 Where Red itself reproduces the flexibility of the REBOL language, the underlying language Red will be built upon, Red/System, covers the more basic needs of programming like C can, being closer to the metal.

-Red will be the worlds first Full Stack Programming Language.
+Red will be the world's first Full Stack Programming Language.
 This means that it will be an effective tool to do (almost) any programming task on every level from the metal to the meta without the aid of other stack tools.
 Furthermore Red will be able to cross-compile Red source code without using any GCC like toolchain from any platform to any other platform.
 And it will do this all from a binary executable that is supposed to stay under 1 MB.